Cottage Build April 2021- August 2021 (summer)

 - ROCKET MASS HEATER BUILD: Somehow we survived the 2019/2020 winter with only a mediocre heat source.
 We will rectify this by completing our rocket mass heater.
 We are 95% complete as of mid-November (enough to heat the house).
-We hope to finish the remaining 5% over winter.
+We will finish the remaining 5% this spring/summer.

 - OTHER PROJECTS: We still have numerous other projects around the homestead, including (but not limited to): grey water plumbing, 12v wiring, extending our food forest (clearing forest, planting more trees and berry/nut bushes, general gardening), firewood acquisition, etc.

 Help with Eco Projects